-We are hopeful that many of you will feel reassured in knowing more about Widford Lodge's Online Education programme that was put in place and ran smoothly for the summer term 2020 period of home learning.
+We are hopeful that many of you will feel reassured in knowing more about Widford Lodge's Online Education programme that was put in place previously and has continued to evolve into this academic year.

 Inevitably, by having to interact remotely, much of our provision was reliant on IT and we knew this was a concern to some parents.
 While operating in this way was new to the teaching staff too, we endeavoured to make things as easy for the parents and pupils as possible.
+Flexibility and finding what works best for each household, is what we strive to do.